theolivenbaum/resin/README.md

 Main processes of the Resin back-end:

 __Write__: documents that consist of keys and values, that are mappable to `IDictionary<string, object>` without corruption, where object is of type int, long, float, datetime, string *, basically a non-nested JSON document (or XML, or something else, it's your choice.
-There's no recipe. **), are persisted to disk, fields turned into vectors through tokenization, each vector added to a graph (see "Balancing") of nodes that each reference one or more documents, each such node appended to a file on disk as part of a segment in a column index that will, by the powers of your platform's parallellism, be scanned during mapping of those queries that target this column.
+There's no recipe, only a method), are persisted to disk, fields turned into vectors through tokenization, each vector added to a graph (see "Balancing") of nodes that each reference one or more documents, each such node appended to a file on disk as part of a segment in a column index that will, by the powers of your platform's parallellism, be scanned during mapping of those queries that target this column.

 *) or bit array

-**) only a method

 Tokenization is configured by implementing `IModel.Tokenize`.